-For a financial asset reclassified out of the financial assets available for sale category, any previous gain or loss on that asset that has been recognised in equity is amortised to profit or loss over the remaining life of the investment using the EIR.
-Any difference between the new amortised cost and the expected cash flows is also amortised over the remaining life of the asset using the EIR.
-If the asset is subsequently determined to be impaired then the amount recorded in equity is reclassified to the income statement.
+For a financial asset reclassified from the financial assets available for sale category, the fair value carrying amount at the date of reclassification becomes its new amortised cost and any previous gain or loss on the asset that has been recognised in equity is amortised to profit or loss over the remaining life of the investment using the EIR.
+Any difference between the new amortised cost and the maturity amount is also amortised over the remaining life of the asset using the EIR.
+If the asset is subsequently determined to be impaired, then the amount recorded in equity is reclassified to the statement of income.

-Loans and other receivables
+Loans and other debit balances

-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-These investments are initially recognised at cost, being the fair value of the consideration paid for the acquisition of the investment.
-All transaction costs directly attributable to the acquisition are also included in the cost of the investment.
-After initial measurement, loans and receivables are measured at amortised cost, using the EIR, less allowance for impairment.
-Amortised cost is calculated by taking into account any discount or premium on acquisition and fee or costs that are an integral part of the EIR.
-The EIR amortisation is included in 'finance income' in the income statement.
-Gains and losses are recognised in the income statement when the investments are derecognised or impaired, as well as through the amortisation process.
+This category is the most relevant to the Company.
+Loans and other debit balances are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method, less impairment.
+Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The EIR amortisation is included in finance income in the statement of income.
+The losses arising from impairment are recognised in the statement of income in finance costs for loans and in cost of sales or other operating expenses for other debit balances.